ikaras/yii2-oauth2-rest-template/README.md

 # REST API application with OAuth2 server on [Yii2](https://github.com/yiisoft/yii2)

-This is Yii2 Rest App template with configured OAuth2 server (using https://github.com/Filsh/yii2-oauth2-server).
-Resolved all problems on adaptation OAuth2 server extension, built directory structure with versions (as recommended in [official guide](http://www.yiiframework.com/doc-2.0/guide-rest-versioning.html)), added some ready-to-use features for increase developing.
+This is a Yii2 Rest App template configured with OAuth2 server (using https://github.com/Filsh/yii2-oauth2-server).
+Resolved all problems on adaptation OAuth2 server extension, built directory structure with versions (as recommended in [official guide](http://www.yiiframework.com/doc-2.0/guide-rest-versioning.html)), added some ready-to-use features for faster development.

-You can use this template as start poing to create API side of your service.
+You can use this template as a starting poing to create API side of your service.

 ## Run on [Docker](https://docs.docker.com/)
-To quick run for testing code I've create this https://github.com/ikaras/yii2-oauth2-rest-docker - it using [Docker Compose](https://docs.docker.com/compose/) to up LEMP stack with all need configurations and ready for requests.
+To quick run for testing code I've created this https://github.com/ikaras/yii2-oauth2-rest-docker - it using [Docker Compose](https://docs.docker.com/compose/) to up LEMP stack with all need configurations and ready for requests.
 Just follow instructions in there.

 ## Installation